 4. Install access systems to level up security in certain areas

-Limiting the number of “threatening” characters you allow on-site or in highly charged areas isn’t as simple as looking for a “bad guy” patch on a visitor’s jacket.
+Limiting the number of “threatening” persons you allow on-site or in highly charged areas isn’t as simple as looking for a “bad guy” patch on a visitor’s jacket.
 There are other ways you can restrict access to certain areas in your facility.
-You may, for example, station security at doorways that lead to another area or install access card readers on locked doors.
+You should station a hospital security officer at the main doorways that lead to another area or install access card readers on locked doors.